florianwolz/prime/README.md

  - [ ] Complete automation from the geometry to the output
  - [ ] Modern technologies: Python 3 + Kubernetes for distributed computing

  **Note**: Prime is in VERY early development stage.
-Its API and design is fluctuating quantum style and its results is as trustable as string theory.
+Its API and design is still fluctuating quantum style and its results are as trustable as from string theory.

 ## Installation